Portsmouth, Virginia: 20th century

 In 1909, the city annexed additional areas west of the city that were previously part of Norfolk County.
 By 1910, due to the annexation and the city's growth, the population had increased to 33,190.

 The Key Road School, the first school for Black children in the area, was founded in 1921 by Julius Rosenwald and Booker T. Washington.
 The school was open to students from first through seventh grade.
 In 1926, the school moved to a new building, with funding coming from the Black community, the Rosenwald Fund, and Norfolk County.
 The school closed in 1965.
 After the school ceased operations, the I.C.
 Norcom School Boosters briefly used the building as its headquarters.
 In 1971, the Olympian Sports Club, which sponsors Black youth athletics, began using the building.
-In 2017, the city sought to condem and raze the former school building, but the African-American Historic Society of Portsmouth fought for the building to receive historic designation, and the building was preserved.
+In 2017, the city sought to condemn and raze the former school building, but the African-American Historic Society of Portsmouth fought for the building to receive historic designation, and the building was preserved.
 It is marked with a Virginia Historical Highway Marker.

 Camouflaged ships in Norfolk Navy Yard, Portsmouth, Virginia c.
 October 1918.
 From left to right: the destroyer Paul Jones, and cargo ships Katrina Luckenbach and Rondo.